orlissenberg/laravel-zendserver-pushqueue/README.md

         'callback-url' => '/queue/zendserver',
     ],

-Should work just like Iron IO push queues from that point on, note that it only works with paid versions of Zend Server.
+Should work just like Iron IO push queues from that point on, note that it only works with commercial versions of Zend Server.

 Notes and ToDo's

 - Don't use large payloads, performance will suffer (see documentation).
 - Zend Server 6.3 has https support, we had issues with earlier versions.
 - The timed/delayed jobs are not implemented yet.
-- Probably 75% copied/reused from IronQueue ...
+- Probably 75% copied/reused from IronQueue.
-- ToDo: Tests!
+- ToDo: More tests/coverage!

-MIT License, enjoy.
+MIT License, enjoy!